 Music Production Masters Degree Program Overviews

-The majority of courses included in a graduate program in music production and technology cover new and emerging technologies in the field.
-Some examples of common courses are listed below:
+The majority of courses included in a graduate program in music production and technology cover new and emerging advancements in the field, in addition to a music production thesis project.
+Examples of common courses are listed below:

 - Principles of music production